Nathan Juran: Director

 Juran was assigned as art department head for The Black Castle (1952), when director Joseph Pevney dropped out shortly before filming.
 Juran was asked to take over as director two weeks prior to filming.

-Universal were happy with Juran's work and signed him to a one-year directing contract.
+Universal was happy with Juran's work and signed him to a one-year directing contract.
 He made an Audie Murphy Western Gunsmoke (1952), and a Ronald Reagan Western Law and Order (1953), then did The Golden Blade (1953), an "Eastern" with Rock Hudson and Tumbleweed (1953) with Murphy.

 Juran went to Italy in 1954 to direct a swashbuckler, Knights of the Queen (1954), based on The Three Musketeers.
 He then directed some episodes of a TV series based on the movie.

 Juran returned to Hollywood to direct an independent film, Highway Dragnet (1954) based on a story by Roger Corman.
 After The Big Moment (1954) at Paramount he went back to Universal to do Drums Across the River (1954) with Murphy.

 Juran directed episodes of Fury (1954), Crossroads and My Friend Flicka on TV, and The Crooked Web (1955) for Sam Katzman at Columbia.